MicrosoftDocs/visualstudio-docs/docs/python/installing-python-support-in-visual-studio.md

 ### Troubleshooting

-To resolve problems while installing or running Python in Visual Studio, try one  of the following steps:
+To fix problems while installing or running Python in Visual Studio, try the following steps:

 - Determine whether the same error occurs using the Python CLI, that is, running *python.exe* from a command prompt.
 - Use the [**Repair**](../install/repair-visual-studio.md) option in the Visual Studio installer.